 Traditional HIV testing, where blood is drawn and sent to the laboratory for testing can take several days or more to get a result.
 Rapid Testing uses a pinprick of the finger (or oral fluid, depending on the test) and returns results within 10 to 20 minutes.

 Most rapid HIV tests detect HIV antibodies; however, some can also test for the presence of the virus itself.
 A ‘reactive’ (or preliminary positive) result on a rapid HIV test is not an HIV diagnosis, as rapid HIV tests produce a small number of false positive results.
 For this reason, a reactive rapid HIV test result must always be confirmed by laboratory tests.

 HIV self-testing (also known as home-based testing) is where HIV testing is conducted in the home or similar environment.
 They use the same technology as rapid HIV tests.
 The test is a finger-prick blood test.
 The result is provided within fifteen minutes after performing the test.
-The first HIV self-test was approved by the Therapeutic Goods Administration (TGA) for sale in Australia in November 2018 and is expected to be available for sale in March 2019.
+The first HIV self-test was approved by the Therapeutic Goods Administration (TGA) for sale in Australia in November 2018.
+Fro more information see the AFAO HIV Self-test Fact Sheet.

 There is currently only one HIV self-test approved for sale in Australia.
 It is important to only use devices approved for sale, so that you can be sure the result is accurate and that the device is safe to use.